 Choosing when to visit Rome with a baby depends on what weather you prefer and on how many crowds you are ready to face.
 While winter in Rome is quite mild, temperatures do reach 3 or 4 °C, even though this is mainly at night.

 Much depends on your baby then.
 If you prefer staying home in the cold season, then you would probably come to Rome in Spring or summer.
 Spring gives us lovely weather, pleasant temperatures sunny days and beautiful light.
 Sometimes also some showers, but this is more in March and the beginning of April.
 If you come in May/June, the weather is lovely.

 Summer is hot, sometimes VERY hot.
-Queues are long and landmarks crowded.
+Queues are long and landmarks are crowded.
 Is this too much to bear for your baby?
 Does he have as little patience as mine?
 Then probably you should either choose another season or visit lesser-known places in Rome.

-Fall is also a nice time to be in Rome as cold hasn’t started yet, it’s not too hot anymore and definitely more quiet than summer.
+Fall is also a nice time to be in Rome as the cold hasn’t started yet, it’s not too hot anymore and definitely more quiet than in summer.
 It might rain, but then it gets sunny again!

 Choose your hotel wisely

 Picking the right hotel and is always important for your holiday.
 More so if you are traveling to Rome with a baby.
 First of all, you really need to make sure you are booking a family-friendly Rome hotel where you can request a baby crib or cot, or where they have a baby seat in the local restaurant.

 Whether your baby is used to sleeping in his own crib or co-sleeping on the parents’ bed, you want everything in place to make your child as comfortable as possible now that he’s out of his comfort zone.